University Athletic Association of the Philippines: History

-In 1930, the University of the Philippines sponsored an experimental meet of the "Big 3" of the league (NU, UP, UST) on basketball, football, baseball, volleyball, swimming, track and field, boxing, and tennis.
+In 1930, the University of the Philippines sponsored an experimental meet of the "Big 3" of the league (NU, UP, UST) on basketball, football, baseball, volleyball, swimming, athletics, boxing, and tennis.

 The following year (1931), the NCAA Board of Directors divided the meet into three divisions to put competition on a fairer basis and to stimulate athletics among a greater number.

 In March 1932, NU, UP, and UST formally seceded from the NCAA.
 Led by UP's Candido C. Bartolome, NU's Leon Tirol and UST's Fr.
 Silvestre Sancho, OP, the move was made to put competitions on equal footing, to increase amateur athletic competitions and to separate the universities from the college members of the league.
-On April 6, the "Big 3 League" is born.
-On August 14, the "Big 3" Association is inaugurated with a meet that starts with basketball.
-Other events were baseball, football, volleyball, relays, track and field, swimming and tennis.
+On April 6, the "Big 3 League" was born.
+On August 14, the "Big 3" Association was inaugurated with a meet that starts with basketball.
+Other events were baseball, football, volleyball, relays, athletics, swimming and tennis.

 In 1935, UP did not participate in the "Big 3 League" because of mass intramurals at the state university.
 NU and UST held the meet with FEU (formerly Institute of Accounts) taking UP's place.

 On September 27, 1938, the University of the Philippines Alumni Association and the Philippine Amateur Athletic Federation (PAAF), then the highest sports body in the country, encouraged the original "Big 3 League" and FEU to form a permanent sports association, thus the University Athletic Association of the Philippines was established.
-Events included were basketball, baseball, football, women's volleyball, swimming and track and field.
-UP bagged three titles (baseball, volleyball, track and field).
-UST was tops in football and swimming and FEU triumphed in basketball.
+Events included were basketball, baseball, football, women's volleyball, swimming and athletics.
+UP bagged three titles (baseball, volleyball, athletics).
+UST topped in football and swimming and FEU triumphed in basketball.

 In 1941, the outbreak of World War II hindered the staging of the 1941–42 UAAP with UST failing to complete its term.
-UAAP competition was not held from 1942 to 1946 due to the Japanese occupation of the country which resulted in the closure of educational institutions.
+The UAAP competition was not held from 1942 to 1946 due to the Japanese occupation of the country which resulted in the closure of educational institutions.
 The UAAP competition resumed in 1947.